Ranjith54321/Data-Structures/Graph/DFS/readme.md

    ---> It visit's root to leaf

-   --> here we use stack for accesing the graph vertex  and use array for checking whether the node is visited or not
+   --> here we use stack(used as set) for accesing the vertex  and for checking whether the node is visited or not

    --> code link (java) : https://www.geeksforgeeks.org/depth-first-search-or-dfs-for-a-graph/